Bot for selling dumplings

 conversation.session.comment = comment;

-We generate links to go to a quick payment and create an inline keyboard
+We generate links for quick payment and create a built-in keyboard.

 const tonhubPaymentLink = generatePaymentLink(